-Instructor: Zakhor Formerly known as: Electrical Engineering 225B Digital Image Processing: Read Less [-] EECS 227AT Optimization Models in Engineering 4 Units Terms offered: Fall 2020, Spring 2020, Fall 2019 This course offers an introduction to optimization models and their applications, ranging from machine learning and statistics to decision-making and control, with emphasis on numerically tractable problems, such as linear or constrained least-squares optimization.
-Optimization Models in Engineering: Read More [+] Rules & Requirements Prerequisites: Mathematics 54 or equivalent or consent of instructor Credit Restrictions: Students will receive no credit for EECS 227AT after taking EECS 127 or Electrical Engineering 127/227AT.
+Instructor: Zakhor Formerly known as: Electrical Engineering 225B Digital Image Processing: Read Less [-] EECS 227AT Optimization Models in Engineering 4 Units Terms offered: Fall 2021, Spring 2021, Fall 2020 This course offers an introduction to optimization models and their applications, ranging from machine learning and statistics to decision-making and control, with emphasis on numerically tractable problems, such as linear or constrained least-squares optimization.
+Optimization Models in Engineering: Read More [+] Rules & Requirements Prerequisites: MATH 54 or consent of instructor Credit Restrictions: Students will receive no credit for EECS 227AT after taking EECS 127 or Electrical Engineering 127/227AT.
 Hours & Format Fall and/or spring: 15 weeks - 3 hours of lecture and 1 hour of discussion per week Additional Details Subject/Course Level: Electrical Engin and Computer Sci/Graduate Grading: Letter grade.
-Instructor: El Ghaoui Formerly known as: Electrical Engineering 227AT Optimization Models in Engineering: Read Less [-] EECS 251A Introduction to Digital Design and Integrated Circuits 3 Units Terms offered: Fall 2020, Spring 2020, Fall 2019 An introduction to digital circuit and system design.
+Instructor: El Ghaoui Formerly known as: Electrical Engineering 227AT Optimization Models in Engineering: Read Less [-] EECS 251A Introduction to Digital Design and Integrated Circuits 3 Units Terms offered: Fall 2021, Spring 2021, Fall 2020 An introduction to digital circuit and system design.
 The material provides a top-down view of the principles, components, and methodologies for large scale digital system design.
 The underlying CMOS devices and manufacturing technologies are introduced, but quickly abstracted to higher levels to focus the class on design of larger digital modules for both FPGAs (field programmable gate arrays) and ASICs (application specific integrated circuits).
 The class includes extensive use of industrial grade design automation and verification tools for assignments, labs, and projects.
 Introduction to Digital Design and Integrated Circuits: Read More [+] Objectives & Outcomes Course Objectives: The Verilog hardware description language is introduced and used.
 Basic digital system design concepts, Boolean operations/combinational logic, sequential elements and finite-state-machines, are described.
 Design of larger building blocks such as arithmetic units, interconnection networks, input/output units, as well as memory design (SRAM, Caches, FIFOs) and integration are also covered.
 Parallelism, pipelining and other micro-architectural optimizations are introduced.
 A number of physical design issues visible at the architecture level are covered as well, such as interconnects, power, and reliability.
 Student Learning Outcomes: Although the syllabus is the same as EECS151, the assignments and exams for EECS251A will have harder problems that test deeper understanding expected from a graduate level course.
-Rules & Requirements Prerequisites: Electrical Engineering 16A & 16B; Computer Science 61C; and recommended: Electrical Engineering 105.
-Students must enroll concurrently in at least one the laboratory flavors Electrical Engineering and Computer Science 251LA or Electrical Engineering and Computer Science 251LB.
+Rules & Requirements Prerequisites: EECS 16A and EECS 16B; COMPSCI 61C; and recommended: EL ENG 105.
+Students must enroll concurrently in at least one the laboratory flavors EECS 251LA or EECS 251LB.
 Students wishing to take a second laboratory flavor next term can sign-up only for that laboratory section and receive a letter grade.
-The pre-requisite for "Lab-only" enrollment that term will be Electrical Engineering an Credit Restrictions: Students must enroll concurrently in at least one the laboratory flavors Electrical Engineering and Computer Science 251LA or Electrical Engineering and Computer Science 251LB.
+The prerequisite for "Lab-only" enrollment that term will be EECS 251A from previous terms Credit Restrictions: Students must enroll concurrently in at least one the laboratory flavors Electrical Engineering and Computer Science 251LA or Electrical Engineering and Computer Science 251LB.
 Students wishing to take a second laboratory flavor next term can sign-up only for that laboratory section and receive a letter grade.
 The pre-requisite for "Labonly" enrollment that term will be Electrical Engineering and Computer Science 251A from previous terms.
 Hours & Format Fall and/or spring: 15 weeks - 3 hours of lecture and 1 hour of discussion per week Additional Details Subject/Course Level: Electrical Engin and Computer Sci/Graduate Grading: Letter grade.